snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 never know when you'll need them."

 "Thanks, but I think I'll be OK," said Taryn, downing his drink.
-With that, he stood up from the bar, walked over to the table with the higher female-to-male ratio in the bar, and asked if anyone wanted a refill.
+With that, he stood up from the bar, walked over to the table with the highest female-to-male ratio in the bar, and asked if anyone wanted a refill.
 He wasn't planning on sleeping alone tonight.